 Scientists estimate our species (Homo sapiens) developed language approximately 250,000 years ago.
-The reason men talk differently than women today is due to how their brains evolved differently through daily use over the past quarter-million years.
+Today men talk differently than women because their brains evolved differently over the past quarter-million years.
 Men were the hunters and concentrated on ways to effectively stalk, kill and transport home the catch-of-the-day for the family group or tribe.
-Hunting was serious business and required creativity, cleverness and physical endurance -- but it did not require much talking.
+Hunting was serious business and required physical endurance, but it did not require much talking.

-At the end of the day when the family came together in the cave, hut or wherever, there was not much discussion between men and women due to few shared interests, other than security, eating, sex and sleep.
-(Has much changed today?)
+At the end of the day when the family came together in a cave, hut or wherever they slept.
+There was not much discussion between men and women due to few shared interests other than security, eating, sex and sleep.
+(Has this changed much today?)
 This daily living pattern was quite consistent and made a distinctive difference in how men's and women's brains developed differently to process language.

-Researchers using brain imaging technology have identified that males primarily use only the left hemisphere of their brains when talking and listening.
-However, the brains of women showed activity on both the left and right brain hemispheres.
-This indicates that females have much more capacity and complexity in dealing with language.
-It is well known by teachers that from an early age girls have stronger language skills than boys.
+Researchers using brain imaging technology have identified differences in the brains of men and women.
+Males talking and listening primarily use only the left hemisphere of their brains.
+However, the brains of women showed activity on both the left and right brain hemispheres when they speak.
+This difference indicates that females have much more capacity and complexity in dealing with language.
+School teachers have well known that girls from an early age have stronger language skills than boys.

-Recent human life style is very different than how our millions of ancestors lived.
-Yet, men and women today tend to maintain the old style of talking patterns because the brain has not had time to evolve to fit today's life style.
+Recent human lifestyle is very different than how our millions of ancestors lived.
+Men and women today tend to maintain the old style of talking patterns because the brain has not had time to evolve to fit today's lifestyle.
 Much like in the computer world, all too often we are using obsolete hardware and software to do a new job.
 Here is a comparison of how men and women talk differently:

 - Women speak and listen faster than men.
 Women in a group can even all talk at the same time and make it work!